-- Limit the number of places around your home for mosquitoes to breed by getting rid of items such as tires, buckets, barrels
+- Limit the number of places around your home for mosquitoes to breed by getting rid of items such as tires, buckets, barrels and cans.

 - Refresh the water in your pet’s water dishes and birdbaths at least every five to seven days.